- Location: Missouri

 All boats carry an additional $3.50 processing fee.

 Your registration is valid for three years, and expires on June 30 of the final year.
 You should receive a renewal reminder card in the mail before your expiration date.
 You may renew in person or by mail.
 Here's how:

 Renew in Person

 You will need:

 Then go to your local motor vehicle office to renew.

 Receive a duplicate registration by completing the application form at a motor vehicle office and paying the $8.50 fee (plus a $3.50 processing fee).

-Obtain your safety card by completing a National Association of State Boating Law Administrators approved course.
+Obtain your safety card by completing a state-approved course.

 The Missouri State Water Patrol, U.S. Coast Guard, U.S. Power Squadron, and some online providers offer courses sanctioned by the state.
 Hours, locations, and fees vary with the provider.

 Even if you're not required to take this class, doing so allows you to become a safer boater, while potentially reducing your insurance rates.Other Topics in This Section